> Version: 2026.1.104 | Last Updated: 2026-03-12

 /maximo, not /maximo/api or just the hostnameEnable anonymous aggregate metrics to help improve the product.

 /app/data/telemetry_audit.jsonl for your auditSummary of all settings.
 Click Complete Setup to finish.
+A security recommendations panel reminds you to enable TLS and set a secret key for production.

 Manage system users and their roles.